 - i.
 For an employee to have VEAP tuition cost(s) paid by the Department, the employee's supervisor(s), Manager or General Manager must determine that the program is broadly beneficial to the Department. - ii.
 Prior to enrollment into the VEAP, the employee must sign an agreement with the Department, which specifies the following: - A. An anticipated completion date for the degree, license, or certification.
 This date must comply with guidelines established by the educational or trade institution.
-A completion date may be extended by the General Manager or his/her designee. - B. Compliance with the policy outlined herein. - iii.
+A completion date may be extended by the General Manager or their designee. - B. Compliance with the policy outlined herein. - iii.
 Educational materials, student fees, books, etc. shall not be paid by the Department. - iv.
-For any course within a VEAP, an employee who earns a grade below B or does not complete the course shall reimburse the Department for the total costs paid by the Department towards the course.
-Such reimbursement shall be made within three (3) months.
+For any course within a VEAP, an employee who does not earn a passing grade, which shall be considered a Pass in a Pass/Fail graded course or a C or higher in a letter graded course or does not complete the course shall reimburse the Department for the total costs paid by the Department towards the course.
+Such reimbursement shall be made within three (3) months. - v.
+The Employee enrolled in a VEAP shall reimburse the Department for the total costs paid by the Department for all courses when any of the following occur: - A. for reasons other than layoff, the employee separates from the Department within two years of the completion of the VEAP; - B. the employee does not complete the VEAP by the anticipated date; and/or

-- v.
-The Employee enrolled in a VEAP shall reimburse the Department for the total costs paid by the Department for all courses when any of the following occur: - A. for reasons other than layoff, the employee separates from the Department within two years of the completion of the VEAP; - B. the employee does not complete the VEAP by the anticipated date; and/or - C. the employee separates from the Department prior to the completion of the VEAP.
+C. the employee separates from the Department prior to the completion of the VEAP.